 Note: This page was published in December 2021 with the most recent Manufacturing Energy and Carbon Footprints, using 2018 U.S. Energy Information Administration (EIA) Manufacturing Energy Consumption Survey (MECS) data and updated assumptions.
 Earlier versions of the footprints are still available: 2014 EIA MECS data footprints, 2010 EIA MECS data footprints, and 2006 EIA MECS data footprints.
 Detailed analysis of the footprints and sector rankings, utilizing 2006 data, is available in the U.S. Manufacturing Energy Use and Greenhouse Gas Emissions Analysis report.
-For more information, email the webmaster.
+For more information, reach out to us.

 Manufacturing Energy and Carbon Footprints map the flow of energy supply, demand, and losses as well as greenhouse gas (GHG) emissions in diverse U.S. manufacturing industries, based on EIA MECS and U.S. Environmental Protection Agency (EPA) emissions data.